 Hospital GI Labs vs Ambulatory Centers in North Carolina

-When an NC endo posting lands, it helps to know what flavor you’re looking at.
+The two settings are worth telling apart before you plan a move here.
 Hospital-based GI labs in this state, especially in the academic markets, carry the complex end of the case mix: ERCP support, EUS, inpatient add-ons, and the odd emergent case that scrambles the schedule.
 The work is richer and the credentialing bar sits higher, with documented advanced-procedure exposure carrying real weight.
 Ambulatory centers run the opposite pattern, high screening volume on tight day schedules, where the skill that matters most is keeping rooms turning without cutting a single corner on reprocessing.

 FAQs: Travel Endoscopy Tech Jobs in North Carolina